bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab1/README.md

 #### Validate On-prem CSR to Azure Connectivity

-show ip bgp on on-prem CSR should show BGP peer with AS 65001
+show ip bgp on on-prem CSR should show BGP peer with AS 65001 and routes learned from the peer

 ![on-prem-csr](assets/ip-bgp-on-prem-csr.png)